jsx-eslint/eslint-plugin-react/docs/rules/jsx-boolean-value.md

 ## Rule Details

 This rule takes one argument.
-If it is `"always"` then it warns whenever an attribute is missing it's value.
+If it is `"always"` then it warns whenever an attribute is missing its value.
 If `"never"` then it warns if an attribute has a `true` value.
 The default value of this option is `"never"`.

 The following patterns are considered warnings when configured `"never"`: